• Add Review

 • RSS

-Set in a forest where plants had become sentient, follow the journey of Leafko, a little girl who searches for ancient relics to prevent the rebirth of a dark entity.
+Set in a forest where plants had become sentient, follow the journey of Leafko, a young girl on a quest to find the ancient relics that will prevent the rebirth of a dark entity.
 In each episode, the protagonist meets a different character with unique abilities.
 Bring light back to nature before it's too late.

 Chapter 1 to 5 are now available!